gerbless/react-tutorial/README.md

 Each time we add new react components or new features to our codebase, our single file will be growing bigger and so on.
 This in some point will make our code hard to maintain and hard to make refactors and changes.

-To solve this issue, with the new javascript version we can use modules just like other languages do.
+To solve this issue, with the new Javascript version we can use modules just like other languages do.
 This allow us split our code to smaller pieces and keep them as reusable as they can.

 Let's return to our working example